Transformation Intelligence Engine

 Observe

 • Ask three people the same question.
-Do you get the same answer?
+Same answer?

 • Check for a published target operating model, RACI, or playbook.